-Visualization is an important key to properly conveying numbers and percentages online.
+Visualization is key to properly conveying numbers and percentages online.
 Human beings are visual creatures.
 We do better seeing representations than we do hearing or reading stats.

 Therefore visualization is the marketing goldmine: Graphs and charts are much more sharable than many other types of images.
 More importantly, graphs seem to trigger more clicks because people are curious to see the details.